felixideas/googlesearchwrapper/README.md

 	$search = \felixideas\GoogleSearchWrapper\Search::search('Hello World');

+_coming soon: all the options that you can set for the search_

-let it search with and get the result object:
+let it search and get the result object:

 	$result = $search->run()

-get the data from the result object:
+get the full response from the result object:

-	$result->getAssoc();
+	$result->getFullResponse();

+_coming soon: iterator implementation for the result object_

 ## further documentation: